kelsey8820/B18-RestAssuredProject/src/test/java/day13/Day18.md

 * When the crenentials or the token does not have permission --> `403`

 ### BookIT API oAuth2 example
-BookIT api use oAuth2 for authoriaztion , generating the access token is much simplified and the token does not expire.
+BookIT api use oAuth2 for authorization , generating the access token is much simplified and the token does not expire.

 #### Task
    1. Send a request to `GET https://cybertek-reservation-api-qa.herokuapp.com/sign` Endpoint with below 2 query parameters